ASB Basics: Favorite Vanilla Cake

 Butter and flour the round cake pans you have chosen to use.
 To be sure my cakes release easily from the tin, I line the bottom with a circle of parchment paper.
-Here is how to easily cut out a circle.
 For best results, grease the pans, add the parchment paper to the bottom, grease again, then flour.

 In the bowl of a stand mixer fitted with a paddle attachment or with hand beaters, combine the flour, baking powder, baking soda, salt, and sugar.

 Beat the softened butter into the dry mixture until it is in tiny crumbs resembling sand well dispersed in the flour mixture.